-With so much of the population still undecided, time and education will be important.
+PART 6 Conclusion With so much of the population still undecided, time and education will be important.
 Polling in March 2018 shows that awareness levels are still low for mobility pricing (30%), decongestion charging (14%), congestion point charging (13%), and distance-based charging (31%).
-The It's Time project may have COMMISSION been the first time many people heard about decongestion charging or considered its impacts.
-Polling REPORT also showed that 70% of residents are interested in staying informed on mobility pricing, and 68% think it is worthwhile to study ways to make transportation pricing more efficient and fair.
-This is an PART 1 increase from the September 2017 poll.
-Context The level of support in Metro Vancouver is comparable with that found in other jurisdictions which PART 2 have considered a decongestion charge.
-As policy designs are communicated to the public, there Findings is often a negative reaction, leading to low levels of support.
+The It's Time project may have been the first time many people heard about decongestion charging or considered its impacts.
+Polling also showed that 70% of residents are interested in staying informed on mobility pricing, and 68% think it is worthwhile to study ways to make transportation pricing more efficient and fair.
+This is an increase from the September 2017 poll.

+The level of support in Metro Vancouver is comparable with that found in other jurisdictions which have considered a decongestion charge.
+As policy designs are communicated to the public, there is often a negative reaction, leading to low levels of support.
 Around 39% of people in London and 21% of people in Stockholm were in favour before those systems were implemented.
-Concerns are often driven by expectations of high costs, a perceived lack of viable transportation options, as well PART 3
+Concerns are often driven by expectations of high costs, a perceived lack of viable transportation options, as well as a lack of confidence in the benefits of congestion reduction.
+Acceptance typically increases after implementation, which can be attributed to these factors: